rickosborne/cascades/md/13-2-3-manifest.md

 The second explosion had disintegrated the coat closet and half of the storage closet.
 I stared at them, tracing their edges and building a mental model of the space.

-My eyes closed and I tried to overlay what I had seen only a short while ago.
+My eyes closed as I tried to overlay what I had seen only a short while ago.

 The galley storage wall was, in effect, just a large frame into which plugged a number of crates, carts, and small shelf compartments.
 We used it to store meals, dishes, drinks, and everything else we'd need throughout the flight.
 The wall faced the lavatories, running from the door to the aisle.

 Around the corner, there was a closet that opened onto the aisle itself.
-This meant the port side compartments, closer to the door, were deeper than the aisle-side, as the shallow closet took up some of that space.
+This meant the port-side compartments, closer to the door, were deeper than the aisle-side, as the shallow closet took up some of that space.

 Still with my eyes closed, I rummaged through my memories of what was behind the doors.